irfanraj-avalara/Avalara-SDK-DotNet/docs/EInvoicing/V1/SubscriptionsApi.md

             requestParameters.AvalaraVersion = "avalaraVersion_example";  // string | The version of the API to use, e.g., \"1.3\".
             requestParameters.XCorrelationID = "xCorrelationID_example";  // string | A unique identifier for tracking the request and its response (optional) requestParameters.XAvalaraClient = "xAvalaraClient_example";  // string | Client application identification (optional)
-            requestParameters.Top = 56;  // int? | The number of items to include in the result. (optional)
+            requestParameters.Top = 8.14D;  // decimal? | The number of items to include in the result. (optional)
-            requestParameters.Skip = 56;  // int? | The number of items to skip in the result. (optional)
+            requestParameters.Skip = 8.14D;  // decimal? | The number of items to skip in the result. (optional)
             requestParameters.Count = true;  // bool? | Whether to include the total count of records in the result. (optional) requestParameters.CountOnly = true;  // bool? | Whether to return only the count of records, without the list of records. (optional)